google/xls/docs_src/tutorials/float_to_int.md

 [-2^31, 2^31).

 To get that exponent, we need to _unbias_ it.
-In its binary representation, a floating-point number's exponent is a value from 0 to 254, being an 8-bit value.
+In its binary representation, a valid floating-point number's exponent is a value from 0 to 254, being an 8-bit value (an exponent of 255 indicates either NaN or an infinity).
 The range of a floating-point number's exponent is from -128 to 127, though, so we need to subtract 127 from that value to get the actual exponent.
 Let's write a function to do just that: